What Happens If I Miss The Tax Deadline?

 On top of that, there’s also interest due on the amount you owe as well.
 Think of it like a bank loan; a bank lends you money and charges interest for the money as the “price” of letting you use its money until you pay it back.
 Similarly, if you owe tax to the IRS, it is, in a sense, lending it to you and it wants compensation for that.

 Let’s go back to Mirren’s taxes due.
 For 2019, the IRS will charge a 6% annual interest rate.
 Mirren is paying 60 days late, so for each day she owes another $1.64 in interest - another $99!
+Here is more information on the 1099 deadline in 2020.

 (For you to quickly calculate your interest, take 0.000164, multiply times the amount owed and again for the number of days late: 0.000164*10,000*60 = $98.4 for Mirren’s interest.)